Scheduling and Testing

 Student Success is a Priority at Cal U

-- coordinates placement and testing
+- coordinate placement and testing

-- creates schedules for entering students
+- create schedules for entering students

-- offers developmental courses
+- offer developmental courses

-- helps students explore re-testing opportunities
+- help students explore re-testing opportunities

 Accommodations for Students with Disabilities

 - Require requests from the student, appropriate documentation and prior approval

 - Accommodations must be approved a minimum of one week prior to the testing date